 Although students will be returning to campus, Eisgruber's letter and subsequent town hall meetings for students and their families did not sugarcoat the restrictions all must follow to make a return successful.
 Most classes will remain virtual, but courses with an in-person component will be available for international students to comply with ICE restrictions.
-Some faculty have also expressed interest in teaching
+Some faculty have also expressed interest in teaching hybrid courses with in-person and virtual elements.
+Only approved seniors will be able to conduct research in campus labs.

 "I am sure that I can be very isolated.
-I would be willing to stay in my room for weeks if that's what is called for."

-- Brennen Nishimura '23
+I would be willing to stay in my room for weeks if that's what is called for." - Brennen Nishimura '23

-"We have to be sober about what things will be like, especially when students arrive on campus."

-Jill Dolan, dean of the college
+"We have to be sober about what things will be like, especially when students arrive on campus." - Jill Dolan, dean of the college